Information for Appraisees

 What is Medical Appraisal?

-As a licensed doctor, you will need to have an annual appraisal in order to be able to revalidate.
-The appraisal year runs from 1st April to 31st March.
+As a licensed doctor, you will need to complete an annual Appraisal in order to be able to revalidate.
+The Appraisal Year runs from 1st April to 31st March.

 Appraisal is a process whereby you and your Appraiser spend time reviewing your past practice by making reference to some supporting information.
 Together, you will agree some professional development goals to work towards in the future.
 The Appraisal should be based upon the General Medical Council’s core guidance for doctors, Good Medical Practice, and is your opportunity to demonstrate that you are meeting the necessary professional values.
 It is also a great opportunity to take time out to think about your work across the whole scope of your practice, to reflect on important events and what they have taught you, and to identify priorities for your own future.
 You should find your Appraisal a supportive and developmental process.
 It exists to help you grow and plan within your professional life, and now includes a greatly increased focus on your own personal health and wellbeing.

 The temporary suspension of appraisals due to COVID-19 created space to review and re-balance the Appraisal Process.
 It was still essential to meet all of the GMC requirements for Revalidation, and to continue to emphasise the importance of the existing purposes of Appraisal in supporting the personal and professional development of doctors, but it was also clear that there needed to be a strong focus on the health and wellbeing of Appraisees themselves.
 Therefore, the Appraisal Process was re-designed to reduce the volume of pre-appraisal documentation and paperwork, and to increase focus on how doctors have maintained their health and wellbeing during the COVID-19 pandemic, and any support they might need going forward.

 We therefore ask you to ensure that your focused reflection beforehand is streamlined, the documentation you provide is minimised, and the discussion is focused on your development not documentation.